-In 2001, TAP Pharmaceutical Products paid $875 million to settle criminal and civil charges that it defrauded Medicare and Medicaid, as well as patients, by helping doctors get higher than justified government reimbursements and payments from patients for the drug Lupron.
-TAP, a joint venture between Abbott Laboratories and Takeda Chemical Industries, also gave doctors kickbacks for prescribing its drugs.
+In 2001, TAP Pharmaceutical Products paid $875 million to settle charges that they defrauded Medicare and Medicaid by helping doctors get excessive payments for the drug Lupron.
+TAP was also accused of offering kickbacks for prescribing their drugs.

 Amgen Aranesp Case

-In another off-label marketing case, Amgen paid $762 million in criminal penalties and civil fines related to its marketing of Aranesp for unapproved uses.
-The government charged Amgen with marketing Aranesp for treating anemia in cancer patients who were not undergoing chemotherapy.
-The drug had been approved by the FDA only for treating cancer patients undergoing chemotherapy.
-The company trained its marketing reps to ask doctors leading questions that would allow them to push using the drug for off label uses.
+In another off-label marketing case, Amgen paid $762 million for inappropriate marketing of Aranesp.
+Although it was only approved for the treatment of anemia in cancer patients undergoing chemotherapy, Amgen was charged with marketing it for use in the absence of chemotherapy.
+They trained marketing reps to ask doctors leading questions that would allow them to push the drug for unapproved uses.

 GlaxoSmithKline Poor Manufacturing Practices Case

-GlaxoSmithKline paid $750 million in 2010 to settle criminal and civil charges that it knowingly sold contaminated products and an ineffective antidepressant for years.
-Bad-drug lawyers accused the company of selling about 20 drug brands manufactured at a plant in Puerto Rico that had numerous contamination problems that company leaders knew about.
-Whistleblowers within the company alerted the government to the company’s illicit practices.
+GlaxoSmithKline paid $750 million in 2010 to settle charges that they knowingly sold contaminated products and an ineffective antidepressant for years.
+Bad-drug lawyers accused the company of selling about 20 brands manufactured at a Puerto Rico plant that had numerous known contamination problems.
+Whistleblowers from within the company alerted the government.

 Latest posts by Joseph Saunders (see all)